alexg-axis/advent-of-code/2021/15/README.md

 2311944581
 ```

-You start in the top left position, your destination is the bottom right position, and you cannot move diagonally.
+You start in the top left position, your destination is the bottom right position, and you cannot move diagonally (_Can't go diagonal until we can repair the caterpillar unit.
+Could be the liquid helium or the superconductors._).
 The number at each position is its __risk level__; to determine the total risk of an entire path, add up the risk levels of each position you __enter__ (that is, don't count the risk level of your starting position unless you enter it; leaving it adds no risk to your total).

 Your goal is to find a path with the __lowest total risk__.
 In this example, a path with the lowest total risk is highlighted here: